92jackson/auto-close-eksa-tone-tuning-tool/README.md

 - Press `Win+R` on your keyboard and type: `shell:startup`.
 - In your Startup folder, paste `RunClose.vbs` as a shortcut.

 The script will now run at startup, checking every half a second for `ToneTuningTool.exe` running.
-It will then close it after a 2-second delay (to ensure the foreground app has fully opened/the splash screen has finished).
-It will then close the foreground app, leaving the background process intact.
+Once detected, it will wait for 2-seconds (to ensure the foreground app has fully opened/the splash screen has finished).
+It will then close the foreground app, leaving the background process intact, the script will then end itself (leaving you able to manually launch the foreground app as and when required).

 **Bonus Tip:**
 Click the little cog beside the notification `ToneTuningTool` sends to your notification center and turn off all notifications for the program.